multiversx/mx-chain-notifier-go/README.md

 will try to publish events to `RabbitMQ`.
 Check `RabbitMQ` section for config in order to set up the url properly.

-Please make sure that the exchanges from config are created properly, as type: `fanout`.
+Please make sure that the exchanges from config are created accordingly, as type: `fanout`.
 ```toml
 [RabbitMQ]
     # The url used to connect to a rabbitMQ server